curityio/spring-boot-oauth-client/README.md

 1. Basic authentication with a client-id and a shared client secret
 2. JWT client assertion authentication with a client-id, private and public key

+The second option is used to implement the recommendation of [OAuth2.1 on client authentication](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#section-2.4), which is an updated and consolidated version of OAuth2.0.

 ## Configure the Client

 ### Using Basic Authentication